 1.3.
 Navigating Legalities: Permits and Regulations

-Navigating and understanding the legal aspects of hotel construction is important if you want to avoid unforeseen expenses.
+Navigating and understanding the legal aspects of hotel construction is important to avoid unforeseen expenses.
 Building permits, zoning regulations, and compliance with hospitality industry standards can affect your construction cost breakdown.

 Make sure that you are aware of all the legal requirements, as overlooking them can result in non-construction fees and delays in the project.